 March 15, 2022

-Today, in the age of Corona, when we tell people about our travel plans - several months in a self-built camper van through Europe - we often get incredulous looks, especially from the older generation; "The campsites are closed in many countries, aren't they?" - True.
-But many people don't realise that campsites don't necessarily play a big role for us - why should they?
-Isn't that exactly how you imagine a typical camping holiday?
-Touring from one campsite to the next or, ideally, spending two weeks at the same site and keeping the permanent campers company.
-This wishful thinking of a camping holiday no longer applies to many people today.
+Today, in times of Corona, when we talk about our travel plans - several months in a self-built camper van through Europe - we often get incredulous looks, especially from the older generation; "The campsites are closed in many countries, aren't they?" - That's true.
+But many people don't realize that campsites don't necessarily play a major role for us - why should they?
+Isn't that exactly how you imagine a typical camping vacation?
+Wandering from one campsite to the next or, ideally, staying on the same site for two weeks and keeping company with the permanent campers.
+For many people today, this ideal camping vacation no longer applies.

 Pictures: Lucien Marti - More on Instagram

-Sure, depending on the equipment of the camper and motorhome
+Sure, depending on the equipment of the motorhome and camper van

-...at the latest to maintain appropriate hygiene standards, you are forced to visit a place with sanitary facilities from time to time - after all, you don't want to bother your fellow travellers with unpleasant smells.
-But apart from that, more and more travellers are looking for the possibility to be flexible and spontaneous.
-The pure opposite of reservations and minimum overnight stays.
-And many are looking for what most campsites tend not to have; the peace, the solitude, the seclusion and the simple, very reduced life.
+...to maintain appropriate hygiene standards, you are occasionally forced to go to a place with sanitary facilities - after all, you don't want to bother your fellow travelers with unpleasant smells.
+But apart from that, more and more travelers are looking above all for the opportunity to be flexible and spontaneous.
+In other words, the complete opposite of reservations and minimum overnight stays.
+And many are looking for something that most campsites don't offer: peace and quiet, solitude, seclusion and a simple, pared-down lifestyle.

 The trend towards minimalism does not stop at the world of camping.
-In a time when almost everything is available everywhere and at all times, all-inclusive and the evening entertainment programme lose their appeal and crowded places and crowds have been a horror for most people since Corona at the latest.
+At a time when almost everything is available everywhere and at all times, all-inclusive and the evening entertainment program are losing their appeal and overcrowded places and crowds have been a horror for most people since Corona at the latest.

 Camping means being close to nature, living more modestly, being more grounded and less distracted.
-Many share this desire for "time out in a camper".
-But where to go with the "new kind of camping"?
-The current infrastructure of most tourist regions still offers little space for the trend - parking areas are lined with prohibition signs - even if many of the areas are empty at night and a camper would not disturb anyone there.
+Many people share this desire for "time out in a camper".
+But where to go with the "new way of camping"?
+The current infrastructure in most tourist regions still offers little room for the trend - parking areas are lined with prohibition signs - even if many of the areas are empty at night and a camper would not disturb anyone there.

-Many potential "hosts" lack the necessary platform; a basis that creates trust on both sides, draws boundaries and provides guidelines.
-The fear of uninvited guests, overcrowding, piles of rubbish left behind and disturbance of the peace at night is too great.
-There would be too little control over what might happen if the no trespassing sign were removed.
+Many potential "hosts" lack the necessary platform; a basis that creates trust on both sides, sets boundaries and provides guidelines.
+The fear of uninvited guests, overcrowding, piles of garbage left behind and disturbances at night is too great.
+There would be too little control over what could happen if the prohibition sign were removed.

 But this is precisely where the great opportunity lies for all parties involved.
-The chance for a sensible use of vacant land, for flexible and available pitches and for new points of contact between the tourist areas and the campers.
-And the chance for a space for the new kind of camping.
+The chance to make sensible use of vacant spaces, flexible and available pitches and new points of contact between tourist areas and campers.
+And the chance to create a space for a new type of camping.

 Author: Melina Kiefer -More on Instagram